slidevjs/slidev/docs/README.md

 > [!WARNING]
 >
 > Translations with strikethroughs are no longer maintained.
-The contents are outdated.
-It's not encouraged to refer to them.
+The content is outdated and not encouraged to refer.

 |                     | Repo                                           |                             Site | Maintainers                                                           |
 | ------------------- | ---------------------------------------------- | -------------------------------: | --------------------------------------------------------------------- |